xraypy/xraylarch/doc/index.rst

 features of `Demeter`_ and is much more actively being developed and maintained.

-Larch is distribute under an open-source license that is nearly identical to the MIT or 2-clause BSD license.
-It is under active and open development centered at the GeoScoilEnviroCARS sector of Center for Advanced Radiation Sources at the University of Chicago.
+Larch is distribute under the open-source MIT license.
+Larch is under active and open development centered at the GeoScoilEnviroCARS sector of Center for Advanced Radiation Sources at the University of Chicago.
 Support has come from the US National Science Foundation Earth Sciences Division, currently through *SEES: Synchrotron Earth and Environmental Science* (EAR-222327), and previously from NSF Earth Sciences Division (EAR-1128799), and Department of Energy GeoSciences (DE-FG02-94ER14466).
 Funding specifically for Larch was granted by the National Science Foundation - Advanced CyberInfrastructure (ACI-1450468).